Professor Lynn Romejko Jacobs, Department Chair

 The applicable requirements of the major are those in effect during the academic year in which the major is declared or those of a subsequent academic year.
-If an APSM major makes a grade below C- in any APSM course counting towards the major and or the concentration, the student must retake the course; a grade below C- will not apply toward the major.
+If an APSM major makes a grade below C- in any APSM course, the student must retake the course; a grade below C- will not apply toward the major.
 The Simmons School also requires a cumulative GPA of 2.000 on all courses attempted for completion of a major or minor.
 All courses attempted that could count toward the major or minor are included in determining the major or minor GPA.
 Majors must be officially declared (or changed) through the Office of the Dean.

 Student Responsibility for Completion of Degree Plan.
 Students are required to schedule a degree-plan conference with an APSM adviser at the time of their acceptance into the major.
 Note: Each term, students are encouraged to attend an advising session with their assigned adviser.
 Detailed information concerning academic regulations and degree requirements is provided at that time.
 Students are individually responsible for knowing and complying with all regulations and requirements that may apply to the APSM program.

 Honor Code Violations.
 An APSM major who commits an honor code violation while enrolled in any of the APSM courses could be expelled from the program and not allowed to continue and complete the major.

 Application for a Degree.
 Students must submit to the Office of the Dean a formal application for graduation at the beginning of the term in which they will complete all degree requirements.
 Applications should be filed by the deadline date in the Official University Calendar.